Minixx33/Motif-Aware-Temporal-GNNs-for-Anti-Money-Laundering-Detection/README.md

 **`torch.cuda.is_available()` returns `False`.**
 Check the wheel with `pip show torch` — the version should include `+cu121`.
 Verify your NVIDIA driver supports CUDA 12.1 (`nvidia-smi`).
 Reinstall via the PyTorch index URL in [§4](#4-installation).

-**`FileNotFoundError: graphs/HI-Medium_Trans_RAT_low/edge_index.pt`**
+**`FileNotFoundError: graphs/HI-Small_Trans_RAT_low/edge_index.pt`**
 Either extract the pre-built graphs from Drive, or run the graph builder.
 Also make sure `--intensity low` was passed — the resolved path is `graphs/{prefix}_{intensity}`.
-The default `rat.yaml` prefix is `HI-Medium_Trans_RAT`.

 **`FileNotFoundError: splits/...`**
-The Drive download only includes splits for `HI-Medium_Trans_RAT_low`.
-For other intensities or dataset sizes, run `scripts/create_splits.py` against the matching graph folder.
+Run `scripts/create_splits.py` against the matching graph folder to generate splits for any intensity.

 **CUDA out of memory.**
 Lower `training.batch_size` and `training.eval_batch_size` in the model YAML.
 The defaults assume ~16 GB VRAM.

 **CPU out of memory during graph build.**
-The motif graph builder and RAT injector hold the full HI-Medium DataFrame in memory.
-Switch to the HI-Small variants, or run on a machine with 32+ GB RAM.
+The motif graph builder and injectors hold the full transaction DataFrame in memory.
+16 GB RAM should be sufficient for HI-Small.

 **`run_*.sh` errors with "could not locate a conda install".**
 Set `CONDA_EXE` to the path of your `conda` binary: